pkscout/rpi.screencontrol/README.md

 ### USING WITH HOME ASSISTANT

+#### MQTT

 By default, the MQTT messaging is disabled.
-To enable it, see the `mqtt_discover` setting above.
-When enabled, the script uses [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) to create a light binary sensor and a generic light level sensor in Home Assistant under a single device.
+To enable it, see the `which_notifier` setting above.
+When enabled, the script by default uses [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) to create a light binary sensor and a generic light level sensor in Home Assistant under a single device.
 You can use those entities or device as desired in automations and Lovelace display.

+#### REST

+By default REST sensors are disabled.
+To enable it, see the `which_notifier` setting above.
+Once enabled, the script sends its information to Home Assistant via a [REST API call](https://developers.home-assistant.io/docs/api/rest/).
+As noted in that link, if you are not using the `frontend` in your setup, you will need to add the API integration.
+For this to work, you **must** also provide a Long Lived Token via the `rest_token` option in the settings file.

+Note that after a restart of Home Assistant, these sensors will show as unavailable.
+They will become available once the script sends its next status update.